U.S. senators say Rubio denied that Ukraine-Russia peace plan originated from U.S.

 "This is a Russian proposal," Shaheen said. "…There is so much in that plan that is totally unacceptable."

-Rounds from South Dakota also said "it is not our peace plan."
+"I think he made it very clear to us that we are the recipients of a proposal that was delivered to one of our representatives," Rounds said.
+"It is not our recommendation, it is not our peace plan."

-"This administration was not responsible for this release in its current form," Rounds said.
+"This administration was not responsible for this release in its current form," Rounds added.
 "They want to utilize it as a starting point."

 Rounds said "it looked more like it was written in Russian to begin with."